 Perioral dermatitis is a common skin rash.
 Perioral means 'around the mouth' and dermatitis refers to inflammation of the skin.
+This leaflet discusses potential causes, symptoms and perioral dermatitis treatment.

 What causes perioral dermatitis?